 Find out more

-this is an upcoming stage for Fremantle Traffic Bridge Closure – Travel Options
+Fremantle Traffic Bridge Closure – Travel Options has finished this stage

 A series of pop-ups and briefings will be undertaken throughout Fremantle and surrounding areas to the north and south.
 To find out more about where you can come and meet us, call 138 138 and ask for Swan River Crossings – Fremantle Traffic Bridge.